 This intuition has come and gone in momentary flashes at different phases of my life.
 When it does come, it has always been in a set or sequence of images of how I want my life to be.
-At the same time, it simultaneously provides me with an alternate set of images.
+At the same time, this thought simultaneously provides me with an alternate set of images.

-Some of the first reminders that I can remember coming to me was just after I landed my first job right out of college as a contractor for the Department of Defense.
+Some of the first reminders that I can remember coming to me, were just after I landed my first job right out of college as a contractor for the Department of Defense.
 I remember working outside one summer, mapping out this huge military installation all by myself in the morning, and spending the rest of the afternoons slogging away behind a computer entering in all the data I had just gathered from my mapping sessions.

-After a few months of doing this, I began to ask myself, ‘is this what my life is going to look like 10 years from now?’
-I remember also thinking to myself ‘I haven’t even seen the world yet, and now I have to be a slave to this type of lifestyle forever?”
+After a few months of doing this, I began to ask myself, “is this what my life is going to look like 10 years from now?”
+I remember also thinking to myself “I haven’t even seen the world yet, and now I have to be a slave to this type of lifestyle forever?”

 Listen to Your Greatness

-Fortunately, I followed my instinct and devised a plan to leave the promise which that job held for me.
-The plan was to travel the world.
-And travel the world I did!
+Fortunately, I followed my instinct and devised a plan to leave the “promise” that job held for me.
+It was against the wishes of my entire family.

 I found myself sitting in meetings with engineers, environmental planners, and lead city officials, and again I started to think to myself, how boring those meetings were.
 I also remember having the very visceral thought of how I would just about die, if I had to sit through one more (useless, monthly) situational leadership meeting that year.

 It became obvious to me, that I wasn’t meant to be an engineer, a cartographer, or an analyst.
 I wasn’t meant to be cooped up in a cubicle all day doing someone else’s uninspired work.
-I wasn’t mean to be someone else’s tool.

 So, I let those mental reminders nudge me into looking elsewhere once again, beyond the horizon of what I currently knew, out in the distance for a more suitable vocation, for a living that was aligned with my true interests.

 I know now that I was fortunate to have listened to those reservations I had, and to make the (many) career shifts I made.
 I also know that I could have decided to not listen to my gut, to ignore my instinct to keep seeking.
-I could have opted to do what ‘I was supposed to do’.

 Be Fearless For What You Want

-And there’s not a doubt in my mind, that I could have let the expectations of my family, friends, and society, keep me from doing what I wanted to do, because staying in those fields, was ‘the right thing to do’.
+There’s not a doubt in my mind, that I could have let the expectations of my family, friends, and society, keep me from doing what I wanted to do, because staying in those fields, was ‘the right thing to do’.

-But I did not listen to the outside noise, I moved forward, and as a result my life improved.
+But I did not listen to the outside noise.
+I moved forward, and as a result, my life improved.
 If I had stayed, I may have died.

-But, what I do know that what I am doing now is 100x more aligned with what I do want, than what I was doing back then.
+But, what I do know, is that what I am doing now is 100x more aligned with what I do want, than what I was doing back then.

 My life is still hopeful, the future is still exciting to ponder.
 Now, I could be wrong, but from my observations, not everyone can say that…. and that’s what I want to change.

-Don’t Die Before You’re Dead
+Don’t Die Before You’re Death

 I believe those reminders I occasionally received were nothing more than my instincts trying to communicate to me.

 And so that’s the message I want to relay to you in this post.
 Wherever you are at in your life, trust your instinct, and let your true interests guide you in your decision making.

 Perhaps you don’t get reminded on occasion by your subconscious mind as I do.
 If this is the case, maybe you can try the following exercise out on occasion.
 It will help you gain some clarity.

 One of my mentors suggested regularly rewriting how you will have wished you had lived on the last day of your life in your journal.
 My mentor claimed that by doing this, you heighten your focus on doing what counts in life.

-Give it a try, what do you have to lose?
+So, give it a try, what do you have to lose?